soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 Metadata for following resource types are foreseen to be harvested:

-- Data & Knowledge Resources
+- Data & Knowledge Resources (datasets, services, software, documents, articles, videos)
 - Organisations, Projects, LTE, Living labs initiatives
-- Repositories/Catalogues
+- News items from relevant websites

 These entities relate to each other as: